Healthcare of Excellence in Africa

 On 13 May 2022, one year after the Children’s Surgical Hospital in Entebbe, Uganda, began activities, EMERGENCY hosted representatives from 12 African Health Authorities to outline the achievements of the African Network of Medical Excellence (ANME), and shape its future path.

-The Regional Programme of Cardiac Surgery
+The Regional Programme for Cardiac Surgery

 You can help bring healthcare to those in need